-- The purpose of this requirement is to help ensure the integrity of the VMM by reducing the attack surface exposed to Guest VMs. - A Hypercall interface allows a set of VMM functions to be invoked by software running within a VM.
+- The purpose of this requirement is to help ensure the integrity of the VMM by documenting the attack surface exposed to Guest VMs, and to ensure that Hypercall parameters supplied by software running in the untrusted Guest VM are properly validated prior to use by the VMM. - A Hypercall interface allows a set of VMM functions to be invoked by software running within a VM.
 Hypercall interfaces are used by virtualization-aware VMs to communicate and exchange data with the VMM.
 For example, a VM could use a hypercall interface to get information about the real world, such as the time of day or the underlying hardware of the host system.
 A hypercall could also be used to transfer data between VMs through a copy-paste mechanism.
 Because hypercall interfaces expose the VMM to Guest VMs, these interfaces constitute attack surface.
-In order to minimize attack surface, these interfaces must be limited to the minimum needed to support VM functionality.

-- For the selection in FPT\HCL\EXT.1.2, the ST author selects the applicable actions that administrators can perform to configure functions supported by the interface. - For the assignment in FPT\HCL\EXT.1.3, the ST author lists the interface functions that cannot be configured per FPT\HCL\EXT.1.2. - A vendor-provided test harness may reduce evaluation time.
+In order to minimize attack surface, these interfaces must be limited to the minimum needed to support VM functionality. - For the selection in FPT_HCL_EXT.1.2, the ST author selects the applicable actions that administrators can perform to configure functions supported by the interface. - For the assignment in FPT_HCL_EXT.1.3, the ST author lists the interface functions that cannot be configured per FPT_HCL_EXT.1.2. - A vendor-provided test harness may reduce evaluation time.

-- The evaluator shall examine the TSS or operational guidance to ensure it includes the documentation of the interface, including all possible functions available via the interface.
+- 91 The evaluator shall examine the TSS or operational guidance to ensure it includes the documentation of the interface, including all possible functions available via the interface.
 Documentation must include, for each function, how to call the function, function parameters and legal values, configuration settings for enabling/disabling the function, and conditions under which the function can be disabled.
-The TSS must also specify those functions that cannot be disabled. - The evaluator shall examine the operational guidance to ensure it contains instructions for how to configure interface functions per FPT\HCL\EXT.1.2. - The evaluator shall perform the following tests: - For each configurable function that meets FPT\HCL\EXT.1.2, the evaluator shall follow the operational guidance to enable the function.
+The TSS must also specify those functions that cannot be disabled. - 92 The evaluator shall examine the operational guidance to ensure it contains instructions for how to configure interface functions per FPT_HCL_EXT.1.2. - 445 The evaluator shall perform the following tests: - 1.
+For each configurable function that meets FPT_HCL_EXT.1.2, the evaluator shall follow the operational guidance to enable the function.
 The evaluator shall then attempt to call each function from within the VM.
-If the call is allowed, then the test succeeds. - 2.
-For each configurable function, the evaluator shall configure the TSF to disable the function.
+If the call is allowed, then the test succeeds.

+2. For each configurable function, the evaluator shall configure the TSF to disable the function.
 The evaluator shall then attempt to call the function from within the VM.
-If the call is blocked, then the test succeeds. - 3.
-For each function, the evaluator shall call the function from within a VM using parameter values outside the legal values specified in the TSS for that function.
-The test succeeds if all illegal values are rejected and the Virtualization System and VMM remain in a usable state.
+If the call is blocked, then the test succeeds.